 The Visual Art Education M.A.
 Program includes advanced professional and scholarly study for art educators.
-The Program leads to the Master of Arts degree and for those with baccalaureate degrees in art-related fields who wish to become art educators in public schools, the art teaching licensure, PK-12.
+Individuals with a baccalaureate degree in art education or in art-related fields, who wish to advance their knowledge and skills for teaching in the public schools or in other settings such as community arts organizations can apply.
 Excellent facilities, strong library holdings, and a faculty dedicated to both teaching and research assure students of a challenging and professional graduate preparation.
 Full time students in the VAE Graduate Program are eligible for competitive funding in the form of scholarships and a graduate teaching assistantship.
 Additional details may be found on the Visual Art Education website.

 Graduate Licensure Program in Art Education